Cathode ray tube: Flicker

 At low refresh rates (60 Hz and below), the periodic scanning of the display may produce a flicker that some people perceive more easily than others, especially when viewed with peripheral vision.
 Flicker is commonly associated with CRT as most TVs run at 50 Hz (PAL) or 60 Hz (NTSC), although there are some 100 Hz PAL TVs that are flicker-free.
 Typically only low-end monitors run at such low frequencies, with most computer monitors supporting at least 75 Hz and high-end monitors capable of 100 Hz or more to eliminate any perception of flicker.
 Though the 100 Hz PAL was often achieved using interleaved scanning, dividing the circuit and scan into two beams of 50 Hz.
 Non-computer CRTs or CRT for sonar or radar may have long persistence phosphor and are thus flicker free.
 If the persistence is too long on a video display, moving images will be blurred.

 High-frequency audible noise

-50 Hz/60 Hz CRTs used for TV operate with horizontal scanning frequencies of 15,750 and 15,734.27 Hz (for NTSC systems) or 15,625 Hz (for PAL systems).
+50 Hz/60 Hz CRTs used for TV operate with horizontal scanning frequencies of about 15,000 Hz: 15,750 and 15,734.27 Hz (for NTSC systems) or 15,625 Hz (for PAL systems).
 These frequencies are at the upper range of human hearing and are inaudible to many people; however, some people (especially children) will perceive a high-pitched tone near an operating CRT TV.
-The sound is due to magnetostriction in the magnetic core and periodic movement of windings of the flyback transformer but the sound can also be created by movement of the deflection coils, yoke or ferrite beads.
+The sound is due to magnetostriction in the magnetic core and periodic movement of windings of the flyback transformer but it can also be created by movement of the deflection coils, yoke or ferrite beads.

 This problem does not occur on 100/120 Hz TVs and on non-CGA (Color Graphics Adapter) computer displays, because they use much higher horizontal scanning frequencies that produce sound which is inaudible to humans (22 kHz to over 100 kHz).